DerekDenHartigh/angular-group-project/readMe.md

         can't really do the search box, query uses search branch, our app uses discover for the params

 BugHunt:
+    after searching, on routing - query mode remains activated, but the ng-repeat repopulates with discovery    titles and not query titles

+    query mode deactivates when search field is emptied, but doesn't repopulate the ng-repeat

 Notes on searchBranch: